Narigo/dripping-spray/README.md

-# Dropping spray
+# Dripping spray

 ![Example picture of the spray in action](./example.png)

-Monorepo for simulating a real spray can that creates drops when used on the same spot for a bit.
+Monorepo for simulating a real spray can that creates drips when used on the same spot for a bit.

 ## Usage examples

 There are multiple ways to use the spray.
 You can ...

-1.  use the `dropping-spray` module and receive shape data for you to draw it how you like or
+1.  use the `dripping-spray` module and receive shape data for you to draw it how you like or
-2.  use a `dropping-spray-*` drawer module.
+2.  use a `dripping-spray-*` drawer module.

-If you want to draw on a canvas-DOM element, use the [dropping-spray-canvas](./packages/dropping-spray-canvas) module.
+If you want to draw on a canvas-DOM element, use the [dripping-spray-canvas](./packages/dripping-spray-canvas) module.
 It will help you set up the spray and canvas.
-Same for [dropping-spray-pixijs](./packages/dropping-spray-pixijs) which uses PixiJS to draw on a canvas instead of a pure implementation.
+Same for [dripping-spray-pixijs](./packages/dripping-spray-pixijs) which uses PixiJS to draw on a canvas instead of a pure implementation.

-If you want to draw on something different (for example write out SVGs or similar), you can create your own `Drawer` with the underlying [dropping-spray](./packages/dropping-spray) module and let it generate abstract shapes for you that you can draw.
+If you want to draw on something different (for example write out SVGs or similar), you can create your own `Drawer` with the underlying [dripping-spray](./packages/dripping-spray) module and let it generate abstract shapes for you that you can draw.

 ### Using a provided `createSpray()` method

-The `dropping-spray-*` modules usually provide a `createSpray()` method to simplify drawing, using the animation frame, etc. Please have a look in their documentation if such a short-cut exists.
+The `dripping-spray-*` modules usually provide a `createSpray()` method to simplify drawing, using the animation frame, etc. Please have a look in their documentation if such a short-cut exists.
 You can also see the guide below how to use a `shapeDrawer` and have more control about when and how to animate the spray.